gjassoah/fd-conferences/content/events/2023-12-08-rep_theory_Cologne.md

 +++
-title = "Representation Theory in Cologne" date = 2023-12-08
-enddate = 2023-12-09
-dates = "December 8 - 9, 2023"
+title = "Representation Theory in Cologne" note = "A workshop in honor of Peter Littelmann" date = 2023-12-08 enddate = 2023-12-09 dates = "December 8 - 9, 2023"